ABOUT THE ADOPTION PROCESS

 What is a designated adoption?

 This is an adoption where the birth family has identified you specifically as the adoptive family for their child.
 The birth parents can be in Colorado or another state.
 The birth parents MUST contact Adoption Dreams Come True to start this process.
-If you have this situation, please call us and one of our case workers can assist you.
+If you are in contact with a birth parent and are interested in being part of their designated adoption, please contact us and one of our case workers will assist you.

 How long does it take to adopt a child?